renovate-bot/GoogleCloudPlatform-_-talk-to-docs/terraform/README.md

 gcloud builds submit . --config=cloudbuild.yaml --project=$PROJECT --region=$REGION --substitutions="_RUN_TYPE=apply" --impersonate-service-account=terraform-service-account@${PROJECT}.iam.gserviceaccount.com
 ```

+- Submit a new build using the same command after any changes to the application source to automatically build and deploy the updated Docker images to Cloud Run.
+- Review the build logs in the [Cloud Build History](https://cloud.google.com/build/docs/view-build-results) to verify the build and deployment status.

 &nbsp;
 # Add an A record to the DNS Managed Zone